ioi-foundation/dcrypt/docs/algorithms/ec/bls12_381/README.md

 *   **Pairing Implementation**: An efficient implementation of the optimal Ate pairing, including the Miller loop (`multi_miller_loop`) and the final exponentiation.
 *   **Group Arithmetic**: Complete implementations for group operations in G₁, G₂, and Gₜ, including point addition, doubling, and negation.
 *   **Multi-Scalar Multiplication (MSM)**: Optimized Pippenger's algorithm implementation for both G₁ and G₂, with both constant-time and variable-time variants for different security requirements.
+*   **Hash-to-Curve**: Standards-compliant hash-to-curve implementation following RFC 9380 (hashing to G₁ and G₂ using the SSWU map).
-*   **Hash-to-Field**: Standards-compliant hash-to-field implementation following the IETF hash-to-curve specification, using SHA-256 with the expand_message_xmd construction.
+*   **Hash-to-Field**: Standards-compliant hash-to-field implementation following the IETF specification.
 *   **Coordinate Systems**: Both Affine and Jacobian Projective coordinates are used for points in G₁ and G₂, with projective coordinates being used internally for efficient, inversion-free arithmetic.
 *   **Scalar Field Arithmetic**: A full implementation of the scalar field Fₙ, including arithmetic operations and modular inversion.
 *   **Finite Field Tower**: The underlying tower of finite fields (Fₚ, Fₚ², Fₚ⁶, Fₚ¹²) required for the pairing is implemented in the `field` submodule.